Golden pothos plant with heart-shaped trained vines and healthy variegated leaves showing proper pothos plant care

 Warning: Are Pothos Plants Poisonous?

-If swallowed, pothos may cause:
+If ingested, pothos may cause:

 • Burning or swelling in the mouth